 Gymnastics Sexual Abuse

 In the past few years, gymnastics sexual abuse has begun to gain more visibility.
-As a result of the horrific actions of USA Gymnastics doctor Larry Nassar, who pled guilty in 2018 to seven counts of criminal sexual abuse involving minors, the world became aware of gymnastics sexual abuse.
+As a result of the horrific actions of USA Gymnastics doctor Larry Nassar, who pled guilty in 2018 to seven counts of criminal sexual abuse involving minors, the world became aware of sexual abuse in gymnastics.

 There was a high level of publicity surrounding this case because of the high profile status of the victims, many of whom were Olympic athletes.
 However, gymnastics sexual abuse is by no means an isolated incident.
 The issue of sexual abuse in gymnastics and other youth sports is a pervasive one that is just starting to be recognized.